markovolimango/Blind-Snake/README.md

 ### Generating the path

-- Since the path the "snake" takes is always the same, it needs to be generated before playing or running the tests.
+- Since the path the "snake" takes is always the same, it is generated before playing or running the tests.
 - Just run the *generate_path* executable.

 ```bash